practicalli/blog-cryogen/content/md/posts/consuming-apis-with-clojure.md

  :tags  ["clojure" "apis" "clj-http" "httpkit"]}

-When getting results from API calls, its very common to recieve data in JavaScript Object Notation (JSON).
+When getting results from API calls, its very common to receive data in JavaScript Object Notation (JSON).

 Once we have the JSON data, it is converted to a Clojure data structure to use the hundreds of functions in clojure.core that can readily transform the shape of that data.